 What is the difference between PRK & LASIK?

-Typically, PRK is reserved for those patients whose corneas are too thin to undergo LASIK or who possess corneal issues prior to surgery.
-You and your surgeon will decide whether LASIK or PRK is better suited to your needs.
+PRK is typically reserved for patients whose corneas are too thin for LASIK or who possess corneal issues prior to surgery.
+You and your surgeon will decide whether LASIK or PRK is best for your specific needs.

 Is PRK right for me?

-- Are you having difficulty reading or seeing far away?
+- Do you have difficulty reading or seeing far away?

 - Are you nearsighted, farsighted, or do you have an astigmatism?